Entering your child’s birth in the Québec register of civil status

 - By using the Electronic Declaration of Birth online service when declaring the birth of your child

 - By using the DEClic! online service

-- By filling out the Application for a Certificate or Copy of an Act of Birth, available on the Directeur de l’état civil website, its Québec and Montréal offices, and all Services Québec offices that offer Directeur de l’état civil services
+- By filling out the Application for a Certificate or Copy of an Act of Birth, available on the Directeur de l’état civil website and at all Services Québec offices that offer Directeur de l’état civil services.

 If you use the Directeur de l’état civil online services, you will obtain your documents at a reduced rate while avoiding mail delivery delays.

 Choosing a given name and a last name

 Directeur de l’état civil

 You can choose to give your child one or several given names and a single or compound last name.
 It is recommended to limit the number of given names to four.
 As a matter of fact, as of June 8, 2023, parents will be required to limit the number of given names to four.

 It is recommended to limit the number of given names to four.
 Make sure to enter your child’s usual given name (the one used on a daily basis) in the proper box on the declaration of birth.
 It is preferable to join the two parts of a compound name by a hyphen.
 Your child’s last name may be single or compound derived from no more than two parts that come from the parents’ last names.

 For more information on entering your child’s birth in the Québec register of civil status or on choosing a last name and a given name, contact the Directeur de l’état civil.